ToddButler93/dodges-domain/docs/guide-install-setup.md

 Download the latest Tribes Launcher [here](https://github.com/mcoot/TribesLauncherSharp/releases).
 TAMods has a website to help guide people [here](https://www.tamods.org/docs/doc_user_install.html).

 You need [Microsoft Visual C++ redistributes](https://github.com/abbodi1406/vcredist/releases/) if you don't have them already installed.

 ### Step 3

 In the launcher, select the Community login server, login and inject TAMods.

 Once injected, the Play Now button will show whether you are in OOTB or GOTY mode.
 There is a button on the main menu to switch.
 You need to be in GOTY mode to play on GOTY servers and OOTB mode to play on OOTB servers.

 [Still having issues?](how-to-install#troubleshooting)

-## Playing Custom Maps on the Official Game
+## Playing Community Maps

-You can only play custom maps on the community login server.
+You can only play community maps on the community login server.

 ### Step 1